-134-2733

-SEMI-DWARF (OHxF 333)

-134-2797

-STANDARD (OHxF 97) STANDARD (OHxF 97)
+SEMI-DWARF (OHxF 87) 134-2787 134-2797 LARGE SEMI-DWARF (OHxF 97)

+\$42.95 EACH \$42.95 EACH

 • TAYLOR APPLE PEAR

 Two record-breaking, brutally cold winters back to back here in Eastern Canada have demonstrated conclusively that although the Taylor Apple Pear is not unkillable, it is certainly the most cold-hardy Asian Pear we know of.
-Another interesting aspect of the Asian pear is how their flavour is influenced by growing season conditions.
+Another interesting aspect of the Asian pear is how their

+flavour is influenced by growing season conditions.
 A summer with adequate sunshine and lots of moisture propels the Taylor Apple Pear right up there in refreshing crispness and flavour complexity.
 Not as juicy as some varieties, this is also a good one for drying.
 Ranks with the best in terms of storage.

-SEMI-FERTILE[‡] | ZONE 3/4 | HARVEST: LATE SEPT.
-135-0133 SEMI-DWARF (OHxF 333)

-Asian Pears are very precocious which means they tend to produce quite heavily when only a few years old.
+SEMI-FERTILE | ZONE 3/4 | HARVEST: LATE SEPT.
+SEMI-DWARF (OHxF 333) 135-0133 \$42.95 EACH Growing Tip Asian Pears are very precocious which means they tend to produce quite heavily when only a few years old.
 This can result in a weakened tree as all its energy is going into producing fruit instead of forming a sturdy tree.
 For this reason we recommend removing most of the fruit for the first several years.

-Pear Rootstock
+A unique Mountain Ash / European pear cross.
+Yes they are available for 2021.
+We've moved them to the Mountain Ash section on page 35. -Quince (Cydonia oblonga) These bright yellow fruits have a unique tangy and tropical taste.
+The fruit is most commonly cooked or made into jams and jellies.
+We offer hardy European dwarf trees that are highly ornamental with their masses of white flowers in spring.
+Some sources claim that these compact trees are more tolerant of wet soils than any other fruit trees.
+1.25-2m (4-6 ') bareroot trees GIANT OF ZAGREB Originally from Yugoslavia, Giant of Zagreb has established a solid reputation as the hardiest quince here in Canada.
+The knobby, pear-shaped fruit is large (obviously) with firm white, highly aromatic flesh.
+Add some quince to apple pie or sauce for a zesty, pineapple zing.
+Keeps until Christmas.

-• PYRUS USSURIENSIS (Standard) (Mature size is 5-7m/16-23+')

-The most cold hardy pear, this seedling rootstock is also known as Stone Pear.
+Pear Rootstock • PYRUS USSURIENSIS (Standard) (Mature size is 5-7m/16-23+') The most cold hardy pear, this seedling rootstock is also known as Stone Pear.
 Vigorous grower is ideal for short-season, northern areas where trees naturally stay smaller.
 In warm zones trees on this rootstock can became larger than desirable.
-Resistant to fireblight but not to pear decline.

-PYRUS COMMUNIS (Standard) Mature cize is 4 5 6 (15 20)

-(Mature size is 4.5-6m/15-20')

-Common pear rootstock produces full-sized standard trees with good productivity.
-More genetic variability in size and hardiness as it is a seedling rootstock, not clonal.
-Under optimal conditions trees can reach 20' (6m) high.
-Tolerates both dry and wet soils.
-Hardy to below -30°C.

-• OHxF 97 (Standard)

-(Mature size is 4-5.75m/14-19')

-The Old Home & Farmingdale series was developed in Oregon in the 1930's.
+Resistant to fireblight but not to pear decline. • OHxF 97 (Large Semi-Dwarf) (Mature size is 4-5.75m/14-19') The Old Home & Farmingdale series was developed in Oregon in the 1930's.
 The main goal was a fire blight resistant pear rootstock that would start producing at a younger age.
 OHxF97 will make a tree almost full size, but more productive than Pyrus communis, with the benefits of fire blight resistance.
-Hardy to Zone 4.

-OHxF 87 (Semi-Dwarf)

-(Mature size is 3.5-5.25m/12-17')

-Produces a well anchored tree 65-85 % of standard size.
+Hardy to Zone 4. • OHxF 87 (Semi-Dwarf) (Mature size is 3.5-5.25m/12-17') Produces a well anchored tree 65-85 % of standard size.
 Very precocious means tree starts producing fruit quickly.
 Fire blight resistant.
-Hardy to zone 4.

-• OHxF 333 (Semi-Dwarf)

-(Mature size is 3.5-5m/12-16')

-Produces a tree 60-75% of standard size.
+Hardy to zone 4. • OHxF 333 (Semi-Dwarf) (Mature size is 3.5-5m/12-16') Produces a tree 60-75% of standard size.
 A precocious, well anchored tree bears fruit between 3 and 4 years old.
 Tolerates a broad range of soils.
 Hardy to zone 4.

-• QUINCE A (Dwarf)
+QUINCE A (Dwarf)

 (Mature size is 3-3.5 m/9-12+')

 Produces a tree 50% of standard size which bears heavy crops of large fruit.
 Tolerates damp, heavy soil.
 Quince rootstock lacks the hardiness required for northern regions in low-snow years.
 Hardy to zone 5.